carlobonamico/mobile-html5-websites-and-hybrid-apps-with-angularjs/slides.md

     };
 ```
 --
-#A service to load the model from markdown
+#A service to load slides from markdown
 ```js
     ngSlides.service('slidesMarkdownService', function ($http) {
     var converter = new Showdown.converter();